Yasasvani/Data-Science-Assignments/Assignment_6/README.md

 ## Conclusion

-This project demonstrates the application of machine learning techniques to predict car prices.
+This assignment demonstrates the application of machine learning techniques to predict car prices.
 The MLR model, along with regularization, provides a reliable approach for estimating the price of used Toyota Corolla cars based on their features.

 ## Future Work